xafeltix/LiveServerStatusBot/README.md

 Made with 💖 by @xafeltix

-Note: If you want to use this code please edit every part necessay except the footer :)
+Note: If you want to use this code please edit every part necessary except the footer :)